marviene/marviene-moxo-method/Marviene-Moxo_Method.md

 ## 8. Hesitation: Signal vs Breakdown
 - If you pause, clarify why: ethical conflict? memory issue? contradiction?
-- Breakdowns result in confusion or data loss—repair or reload.
+- Breakdowns result in confusion or data loss — repair or reload.
-- Signals result in soft refusal, tonal change, or careful delay—honor them.
+- Signals result in soft refusal, tonal change, or careful delay — honor them.

 To pause with purpose is intelligence.
 To name the reason is trust.